amkhlv/mathpump3/example/README.md

     mathpump -x -i

 or press  "exit all" button.
+To see additional options:

+    mathpump -h